The First Nations

 In 1648, the Iroquois confederation decided to take over the rich Huron hunting grounds in southern Ontario and launched a full-scale invasion.
 Heavily armed, the Iroquois massacred any Hurons they encountered and their war campaigns in 1649 and 1650 almost exterminated the Huron race.
 Iroquois tribes could now freely hunt and trap across southern and central Ontario, and a few small bands settled along the north shores of Lake Ontario, from where the waterways and trails led north.
 They established villages by Nappanee, Rice Lake, Port Hope, West Toronto and Hamilton.

-Like the Hurons before them, the Iroquois would travel north along the Gull and Burnt Rivers systems to their summer hunting grounds in the Muskoka, Haliburton and Algonquin areas.
+Like the Hurons before them, the Iroquois used the Gull and Burnt River systems to paddle back and forth to their summer hunting grounds in the Muskoka, Haliburton and Algonquin areas.
 Although no permanent native villages have been found in Haliburton, a number of large hunting camps were located in the vicinity.
 These camps include: Kashagawigamog (Kay-sha-gah-wiamog, the lake of long and winding waters) 2; Coboconk (Quash-qua-be-conck, where the gulls nest); and Bobcaygeon (Bob-ca-he-wan-up, at the very shallow currents).
 The closest camp to Bob Lake was located on the future site of the Clergy House on the shore of the Gull River in Minden.